 TAGD hosts three Regular Business Meetings throughout the year.
 These typically occur in January, May/June, and August.
 Regular Business Meetings are held in order to discuss and take action on official business, learn about advances in groundwater science and technology, provide updates on legal and legislative matters, and provide networking opportunities for people working within the groundwater community.
 These meetings help further TAGD’s mission and are an opportunity for GCD staff and other groundwater professionals to share and learn new information.

 In addition to the three Regular Business Meetings, TAGD also hosts an annual Texas Groundwater Summit, and various technical trainings.
-TAGD is gearing up to host it’s 7th annual Texas Groundwater Summit, which has become a cornerstone groundwater event, drawing almost 400 groundwater professionals for three days of expert panels and presentations.
-TAGD’s technical trainings include leadership trainings in the fall, which include curriculums designed for new GCD staff and board members, and specific technical trainings in the spring, such as Hydrogeology 101.
+The Texas Groundwater Summit has become a cornerstone groundwater event since its inception in 2012, now drawing almost 400 groundwater professionals for three days of expert panels and presentations.
+TAGD’s technical trainings include leadership trainings in the fall, which include curricula designed for new GCD staff and board members, and specific technical trainings in the spring, such as Hydrogeology 101.
 In addition to these, TAGD also hosts an annual Public Funds Investment Act Training each spring.

 TAGD has several standing committees outlined in our bylaws.
 Those include the Executive, Finance & Budget, Nominating, Legislative, Information and Education, and Bylaws Committees.
 Each committee’s membership is made up of either appointed, elected, or volunteered positions.
 In addition to standing committees, TAGD also maintains some revolving committees, such as the Groundwater Protection Committee and Conference Planning Committee.
 Committees that do not include appointed or elected members have open registration on a biannual basis and are open to both District and Associate members.
 More on the makeup and functions of the different committees can be found below.